-Coordinator: Dr. Tsypylma Darieva
+Head: Dr. Tsypylma Darieva

 Migratory processes and their impact on societies are of more interest today than ever before.
 This research cluster focuses on the personal identities, networks, practices, and socio-political engagement of migrants.
 It also looks at approaches to religious and ethnic diversity in Eastern European cities.

 Head: Dr. Félix Krawatzek

 Youth plays a key role in the constant changes that politics and society undergo.
 This research cluster studies not only political activism and generational change, but also cultural practices, the identities of young people, their economic status, as well as government-initiated youth policies.

 Head: Dr. Julia Langbein

 This research cluster focuses on two interlinked processes: the correlation between the politics and economy of Eastern European countries and their economic (dis)integration on the one hand, and the effects of different economic integration strategies in Eastern Europe on the other.